Local Towns and Villages

 Garage/Fuel – Fuel 7 days a week working hours.
 Reasonable price for the area.

-A village renowned as the hunting capital of Exmoor about 15 minutes drive away from the Freight Shed.
-Lots of places to eat including the Exmoor White Horse Inn, The Crown Hotel and the Exford Bridge Restaurant.
+A village renowned as the hunting capital of Exmoor.
+Lots of places to eat including the Exmoor White Horse Inn, The Crown Hotel and the Exford Bridge Tea Rooms.

 There is a General Store and a Post Office/Store.